 First, let’s get back to your original thought.

 YES, YOU DO WANT TO TALK TO YOUR NETWORK…

 …and tell them you are available and looking for a new position.
 You do want to post your availability on all of the social media platforms.
 You do want to call and email the folks in your own Rolodex (if you even have one, or know what one is).
 And you do want to reach out to other personal and professional contacts.
 But at the right time.

 Strange as it may sound, we don’t agree with that approach.

 Well, let’s get your thoughts in order.

-Now that you’ve done some journaling and writing down of thoughts, let’s go back and look at them a bit.
-Let’s do a Franklin T chart over some of the decisions you have to make.
+Now that you’ve done some writing down of thoughts, let’s go back and look at them a bit.
+Due to that, let’s do a Franklin T chart over some of the decisions you have to make.
 If you don’t know what one of those is, there’s a template for one in our Companion Workbook, available here.
 Upshot is, a Franklin T chart helps you take some of the emotion out of the decision-making process.
-It helps you see that there are logical items that can be considered when you are making a decision, so you’re not making a move too quickly, just because you feel like you are in a jam right now.
+It helps you see that there are logical items to consider when you are making a decision, so you’re not making a move too quickly, just because you feel like you are in a jam right now.

 And then this job search thing starts all over again.
 You’ve now lost all of your momentum from the hunt.
-You’ve let several of your new networking contacts lapse.
+A lot of your new networking contacts have lapsed.
 You’ve maybe even lost the files that contained your resume and SAR stories (next issue’s topic).

 Not a good place to be, mentally.
-Remember how bad you felt when you were laid off, fired, or furloughed this time?
+As a result, you felt bad when you were laid off, fired, or furloughed right?
 You don’t want to have to go through that again real soon, right?

 the point of the post